 Cybersecurity threats are at an all-time high.
 1,862 data breaches took place in the past year, up more than 68% from 2020.
 A study by Duke University found that more than 80% of U.S firms have experienced a hack.
 Yet 23% of businesses in the U.S. have not invested in cybersecurity.
 That doesn’t add up!
 An organization-wide cybersecurity risk management plan is the most effective way to protect against cyberattacks.
 Regardless of whether your business feels it’s necessary at this time, it never feels essential until it’s too late.
 Besides, it’s less expensive to invest in a proactive plan than to manage the consequences of a breach.

-The average cybersecurity risk management plan costs a small business ~$10,000 per year, meanwhile, a single breach can set an organization back $4.23 million USD.
+A single breach can set an organization back $4.35 million USD.
 In addition to financial losses, organizations also suffer data loss, compromised credentials, and reputational damages.
 Can you imagine a customer falling victim to identity theft because your organization was hacked?
-You can consider that client-business relationship terminated.
+You can consider your client-business relationship terminated.
 In fact, research shows that 1 in 4 Americans will stop business with a company that has been breached.
 Additionally, 2 in 3 people lose trust in breached businesses.

 There are endless reasons for your organization to create an effective cybersecurity risk management plan, and it’s not as complex as you may think.
-Follow along to learn how to create an effective plan and implement it within your organization.
+Follow along to learn how to create an effective cybersecurity risk management plan and implement it within your organization.